 - (1) The creation of an online database of EIA reports would be effective in conserving and communicating EIA reports for the long term.
-Stakeholders would be able to access the reports online and consult them during the implementation process of projects.
-However, it is important to note that organizing, storing, and maintaining a large database would be necessary.
-Before creating this database, it is essential to implement a data retention policy that includes the objectives of retention, the type of data to be retained, compliance with ethical standards, privacy protection, and the duration of retention.
-Several tools can be used to create a database, such as HDDs, SSDs, tapes, and cloud storage.
-A free SQL database can also be created online. - (2) Conducting a gap analysis before amending the decree on environmental evaluation (lastly amended on 2011) will improve the quality of the current EIA system and identify major gaps with international development organizations' EIA or ESIA systems.
+Stakeholders would have internet access to the reports and may consult them as initiatives were being implemented.
+However, it's crucial to keep in mind that a sizable database will require organization, storage, and upkeep.
+Implementing a data retention policy that outlines the goals of retention, the kinds of data to be stored, compliance with ethical standards, privacy protection, and the length of retention is crucial before building this database.
+A database can be created using a variety of methods, including HDDs, SSDs, tapes, and cloud storage. - (2) Conducting a gap analysis before amending the decree on environmental evaluation (lastly amended on 2011) will improve the quality of the current EIA system and identify major gaps with international development organizations' EIA or ESIA systems.
 It will also save time in the analysis of EIA reports by reducing misunderstandings and the need for further gap analysis reports on EIA reports of development projects. - (3) Decentralizing the EIA system will facilitate the communication of EIA reports, follow-up, and auditing activities.
 It will also promote the understanding of EIA among regional administrations and make the implementation of public participation activities easier.
 Regional administrations have a better understanding of the situation in their respective regions and are better suited to implement monitoring and auditing activities.
 Moreover, it will help in sharing knowledge and skills about EIA practices. - (4) The time and cost of the EIA system are key challenges for small and medium-sized enterprises (SMEs).
 Training regional and national-level EIA experts will reduce the time and resources required to assess EIA reports as it would eliminate the need to recruit consultants.
 Furthermore, reducing the cost and the time will promote the adoption of EIA by SMEs.